Gnuuy/F-List-Bot-Framework/README.md

 Call this method if you'd like to fetch a chat ticket for your current session to hit JSON API endpoints from F-list yourself with the requests library, as per https://wiki.f-list.net/Json_endpoints#Acquiring_a_ticket.

 # FAQ

+### Does this bot adhere to bot policies of F-list?

+By default?
+Yes!
+You must adhere to https://wiki.f-list.net/F-Chat_Protocol#Bots yourself with new modules you implement within the bot, though.

+The bot is rate limited to 1 message per second, and has exponential backoff for attempted reconnects.
+This means the bot will wait longer and longer before trying to reconnect to chat.
+If it gets to be over 30 seconds, the bot's receiver thread will crash and stop trying to reconnect to chat.
+The bot will crash upon receiving error codes from the server, and follows advice set forth in https://toys.in.newtsin.space/api-docs/#server-closes-connection-after-issuing-an-err-protocol-command for error code handling from the server.

+The bot does not, by default, connect to any channels.

 ### What if I write bad code in one of my modules?
 What if my module crashes the bot?!